 An IBAN is a unique identifier that’s used to distinguish your bank account from all the others around the world.
 It’s a combination of your account number, sort code, and your bank’s Bank Identifier Code (BIC).

-You can use an online IBAN generator like this one to generate an IBAN.
-Then, to receive a payment, either:
+You can use an online IBAN generator to generate an IBAN.
+Then, to try and receive a payment, either:

 - Share this IBAN with the person who needs to pay you